 Determine how you’ll sell your lesson.
 For the most control, create a website to host and deliver your lesson.
 There are membership site scripts and WordPress plugins that can help you set up a system for selling and delivering your course.

 For faster, less technical effort, you can use an online course service, such as Create Online Academy.
 The salary from these sites varies.
-For example, Create Online Academy’s instructor salary depends on how the sale was generated (through its marketplace, an affiliate, or direct from you).
+For example, Create Online Academy’s instructor salary depends on how the sale was generated (through its marketplace, an affiliate, or directly from you).
 The benefit to these resources is that you simply upload your course and the sites take care of selling it to their members/market, including payment processing.
 The downside is that they own the market and platform.
 Plus, you’re competing with other course providers, which can mean the need to reduce the price of your course to compete.

 A final option is a service such as Teachable or Ruzuku, both of which offer some benefits of self-hosted with the ease and speed of Create Online Academy.
 These options have easy creation and upload like the course service marketplaces, and you can add your own domain, and customize your school like in self-hosted options.
 Some offer their resources for free, with more bells and whistles with paid plans.
 Most integrate with PayPal or you can use their payment service.